ViennaRNA/ViennaRNA/doc/source/io/rna_structures.rst

     :align: center

-It is a stem-loop structure consisting of a an outer helix of 3 base pairs followed by an interior loop of size 3, a second helix of length 4, and a hairpin loop of size 3.
+It is a stem-loop structure consisting of a an outer helix of 3 base pairs followed by an internal loop of size 3, a second helix of length 4, and a hairpin loop of size 3.

 Pseudo Dot-Bracket Notation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^